Last updated: Dec 28, 2020 at 18:08 (HK time)

 Sri Lankan authorities have indefinitely suspended the issuance of all visa types - including electronic, landing, multiple-entry, and residential - to foreigners regardless of nationality previously issued visas for foreign nationals, including residential permits, stand temporarily suspended.
 Such travelers will not be allowed to enter Sri Lanka.
 The restrictions do not apply to holders of diplomatic, official, and service passports.
 Diplomatic personnel permitted to enter Sri Lanka must submit a COVID-19 polymerase chain reaction (PCR) test result taken within 72 hours of departure, or undergo a PCR test upon arrival.
 Foreigners who are already in Sri Lanka may apply to extend the validity of their visas.
 Officials are indefinitely deferring earlier plans to allow entry to foreigners from Aug.
 1, due to new local COVID-19 cases.
 SriLankan Airlines (UL) announced a limited resumption of flights from Sept.
 6 to airports serving multiple cities, including London, Tokyo, and Melbourne.
 Inbound passengers are allowed to transit through Bandaranaike International Airport (CMB) as long as they have a connecting flight leaving within 12 hours of arrival.
 It is mandatory for all outbound passengers to take reverse transcription-polymerase chain reaction (RT-PCR) tests within 72 hours before departure

 Authorities in Sweden are maintaining international entry restrictions as of July 31 as part of the country's efforts to combat the spread of coronavirus disease (COVID-19).
-Most individuals who are not citizens or residents of the the European Economic Area (EEA) or of the UK are prohibited from entry through at least Aug.
-31. In line with EU recommendations, authorities are also permitting entry to travelers from Algeria, Australia, Canada, Georgia, Japan, Morocco, New Zealand, Rwanda, South Korea, Switzerland, Thailand, Tunisia, the UK, and Uruguay.
+Most individuals who are not citizens or residents of the the European Economic Area (EEA) or of the UK are prohibited from entry through at least Oct.
+31. In line with EU recommendations, authorities are also permitting entry to travelers from Australia, Canada, Georgia, Japan, New Zealand, Rwanda, South Korea, Thailand, Tunisia, and Uruguay.
 Exceptions to the ban will also be made for students, healthcare workers, frontier workers, diplomats, freight workers, transiting passengers, and people who have urgent family matters.
-The Swedish Ministry of Foreign Affairs advises against all nonessential travel to countries outside the EU and EEA until Aug.
+The Swedish Ministry of Foreign Affairs advises against all nonessential travel to countries outside the EU and EEA until Oct.
 31.